-You can’t just turn up and inspect your property.
-There are laws you need to follow when it comes to inspections.
-Legally, there are three main rights of entry.
+You can’t just turn up and inspect the condition of the property.
+The landlord or agent doesn’t necessarily need permission before entering.
+However, there are laws you need to follow when it comes to regular inspections.

+As a landlord, you need to be aware of your Landlord access rights.
 ‘Reasonable access’ sounds like a very general term but it is simply defined.
 This ultimately refers to the need to access the property immediately to carry out emergency/necessary repairs.

 You must also carry out all inspections at reasonable times of day.
-If someone other than yourself (or a previously agreed agent) is inspecting the property, you must notify a tenant of this in writing.
+If someone other than yourself (or a previously agreed agent) is inspecting the property, you must give notice of inspection in writing.